upengareri/devops/kodekloud/docker_basics/docker_notes.md

 - We can also deploy our own custom registry as docker provides it as docker application by the image name registry
 -----
 ## Container Orchestration
+- Typically consists of mulitple hosts that contains multiple containers
+- We can create hundreds of containerized apps with a single command
+- Some container orchestration solutions -
+    - docker swarm by docker
+    - kubernetes by google
+    - mesos by apache